Word Gems

 There is a lofty, high-altitude, form of friendship as integral part of eternal life.
 New Testament Greek scholar Dr. William Barclay informs us that the word “eternal” does not primarily mean “endless duration of time.”
 It includes this, but, without something more, immortality alone would not bring happiness to us.
 “Eternal” from the original Greek offers the sense, “living as the gods.”
 It means that those on the higher levels of existence, in Summerland and beyond, do in fact enjoy this kind of rarefied friendship.

 Perfected friendship awaits us, is stored up for us like an inheritance, as the poet Rilke instructs, and will yet satisfy and complete our spirits.
-The attendant sense of oneness, of truly being known, of mind touching mind, will be, by far, the most delicious experience for us in our eternal lives.
+The attendant sense of oneness, of truly being known, of mind touching mind, will be, by far, the most satisfying experience in our eternal lives.

 I became her, and she became me